otto-de-legacy/jsonhome/README.md

 will be rendered into the HTML documentation, rendered by the RelController using some Freemarker templates.
 Feel free to modify the templates to your needs.

-There are some more possibilities like overriding href or href-template (using @Href or @Href), specify required preconditions (aka precondition-req) or set the status (deprecated, gone) of a resource using @Hints.
+There are some more possibilities like overriding href or href-template (using @Href or @HrefTemplate), specify required preconditions (etag, last-modified) or set the status (deprecated, gone) of a resource using @Hints.

-Please Have a look at the example again, or download the sources and check the unit-tests for more examples.
+Please have a look at the example again, or download the sources and check the unit-tests for more examples.

 ### Consuming json-home documents

-There is also a small client-library and a json-home parser available.
+There is also a very small client-library and a json-home parser available.
 If you want to consume a json-home document (access the linked resources without building "known" URIs using string-magic), you may try the following:
 ```
 final URI rel = URI.create("http://example.org/rel/foo");